braingeneers/braingeneerspy/README.md

  - `ml`: Machine Learning dependencies such as `torch` will be installed.
  - `hengenlab`: Hengenlab data loader specific packages such as `neuraltoolkit` will be installed.

-## Committing changes to the repo
+### Committing changes to the repo

 To publish changes made to the `braingeneerspy` package on github, please follow these steps.
-Update the `version` variable in `setup.py`.
-To then receive the updated `braingeneerspy` package on your personal computer, run the following command locally:
+ 1. Update the `version` variable in `setup.py`.
+ 2. To then receive the updated `braingeneerspy` package on your personal computer
+ 3. Run one of the pip install commands listed above.

 ## braingeneers.utils.s3wrangler
 Extends the `awswrangler.s3 package` for Braingeneers/PRP access.